DC293/DC293.github.io/_machine-learning/Evaluation_metrics.md

 False Positive (FP): The algorithm predicted pass and it was fail False Negative (FN): The algorithm predicted fail and it was pass

 To understand this better, we can visualise this as a confusion matrix.
-In teh matrix, predicted classes are represented as columns and the actual classess are represented as rows.
+In the matrix, predicted classes are represented as columns and the actual classess are represented as rows.

 <p align="center">
   <img src="/assets/images/Confusion matrix.png" alt="Confusion matrix" width="500">